rickstc/udacity-data-engineering/capstone/README.md

 # Project Introduction and Scope
 <!-- TODO: Introduce the project -->
 The world of competitive powerlifting is filled with atheletes doing their very best to control and account for every variable in order to perform at their very best.
-In this project, I will build an ETL pipeline that loads historical weather data and powerlifting competition results into a dashboard that will allow the user to analyze any potential impacts that weather at the competition venue may have on the athlete's performance.
+In this project, I will build an ETL pipeline that loads geographic elevation data and powerlifting competition results into a dashboard that will allow the user to analyze any potential impacts that altitude at the competition venue may have on the athlete's performance.

 ## Data Sources